kafkalainen/kafkalainen/README.md

 - Building fractal explorer program.
 [Link](https://github.com/kafkalainen/fractol)
 - Securing and managing VPS and automating deployment of a web application.
 [Link](https://github.com/kafkalainen/roger-skyline-1)
 - Learning to Dockerize applications.
 [Link](https://github.com/kafkalainen/docker-1)
+- Creating a 2.5d game engine from scratch.
+[Link](https://github.com/kafkalainen/wolf3d)
-- 🌱 Currently we are creating Duke Nukem gaming engine.
+- 🌱 Currently we are creating 3d gaming engine using some raycaster magic.
 See my projects for more info!